nikolajelicic/Social-network/README.md

 Social-network

 Description
-This is a social network made in laravel, it is currently under development.
+This is a social network made in Laravel, it is currently under development.

 Directory Structure

-1.Interfaces
+1. Interfaces
 Directory: app/Interfaces

 This directory contains PHP interfaces that define which methods should be implemented.